 How To Get Over Unrequited Love Or One-Sided Relationship

-If you’ve ever passionately loved someone who didn’t love you back, then you understand the pain of getting over unrequited love.
+If you’ve ever passionately loved someone who didn’t love you back, then you may have struggled to find ways of getting over unrequited love or one sided relationship.
 You can stay stuck in a loveless relationship and not let go to find real love, if you remain in denial about a dead-end relationship.
 You can prefer the company of a relationship that goes no-where.
-So, how do you get over unrequited love or a one-sided relationship, when you deeply love that person?
+So, lets explore how to get over unrequited love or a one-sided relationship, when you deeply love that person?

 It can be devastating to realise that the person you love does not love you, so it can feel more comfortable to hold onto your hopes and dreams about the relationship.